fourstix/-Elfos-TMS9X18-Library/README.md

   * charset.inc - Character set definitions for the library.
 The default is CP437 font, but the code can be re-assembled for the smaller TI99 font.
   * vdp.inc - API constants and useful VDP constants to be used by programs calling the driver.
 * **/obj/**  -- Object files for TMS9X18 video driver.
   * build.bat - Windows batch file to create the vdp_video.lib library file from the object files.
-Use the command *build* to create from the object files.
+Use the command *build* to concatenate the object files into the library file.
   * vdp_base.prg - Object file with base library functions to access the TMS9X18 Video Driver.
   * vdp_charset.prg - Object file with CP437 character set data used by the TMS9X18 Video Library.
   * vdp_init.prg - Object file with initialization functions used by the TMS9X18 Video Library.